Keyware-Digital/NDU-Reloaded/README.md

 * The Russian character starts with the Tokarev TT-33.

 # Mystery Box / Weapon Cabinet Changes
-NDU features a larger weapon roster, so the Mystery Box has been revised to accommodate the expanded arsenal without compromising its core purpose.
+NDU: Reloaded features a larger weapon roster, so the Mystery Box has been revised to accommodate the expanded arsenal without compromising its core purpose.
 The Weapon Cabinet has also been redesigned as a more premium but higher risk Mystery Box as the previous version offered little incentive to use it.
 We didn't want to add Pack a Punch to Nacht, so this is our alternative.

 Mystery Box:
 * Added DP28 - sits between the 30cal and MG42 in terms of stats; slower-firing but more damaging.